 Original Medicare only covers disease or degrading conditions to your eyes.
 If your not going blind from something other than old age, they're not covering it.

-In some plans, there in no coverage; others you'll need use a certain eye care provider and receive a discount on the services where your eye care is managed by a contracted network of eye care providers.
-Still other plans, use an indemnity benefit format, simply reimbursing you a capped amount for allowed services.
+In some plans, there in no coverage; others you'll need use a certain eye care provider and receive a discount on the eyewear services where your eye care is managed by a contracted network of eye care providers this is known as embedded coverage.
+Still other plans, use an indemnity benefit format, simply reimbursing you a capped amount for allowed eyewear services.

 Frequently, Medicare Advantage plans include limited vision benefits - as stated above, via distinct two pathways.
 Under your Part B benefits - disease or degrading conditions to the eye are covered, including injuries.
 These may have a co-pays or co-insurances depending on the condition and treatment.
 Separately, under the ancillary benefits of the plan, exams and eyewear may have limited or indemnity coverage reimbursing you for expenses up to a set dollar amount.

 Typically, network eye care offices include optometrists and ophthalmologists.
 Some networks also may include ophthalmologists who perform refractive surgery, and provide LASIK or other vision correction procedures.

 Most clients find their vision benefits acceptable for periodic eye exams, and new eyewear every few years.
 Cataracts and Glacoma are affordably treated under most Medicare Advantage plans.
 As one customer stated, "they dont pay for everything, but I can afford the difference."